 Florida DUI Law Firm Explains Your Rights

-Driving Under the Influence (DUI) charges in Florida can have serious consequences that can last a lifetime.
+Driving Under the Influence (DUI) charges, commonly known as “drunk driving,” in Florida can have serious consequences that can last a lifetime.
 That's why it's critical that you seek immediate legal advice if you have been charged with DUI in Clay County and Northeast Florida.
 You are facing:

 - Hundreds or thousands of dollars in fines

 Experienced Florida DUI attorney Mark Sieron of Aguilar & Sieron, P.A., understands what you're going through.
 A former Florida prosecutor, he has been fighting for the rights of people charged with drunk driving for more than three decades.
 He understands how the legal system works in Florida and consistently achieves positive results in DUI defense cases.

 Florida's DUI rules and regulations can be extremely complicated, especially if you have never been charged with driving under the influence of alcohol.
 That's why we created this section on our website devoted to an overview of Florida's DUI laws, tests and more.

 In this section, you will also find information about mistakes drivers make when stopped for allegedly driving under the influence of alcohol, mistakes police make and DUI myths.
 But no matter what the circumstances are surrounding your DUI case, it's important to speak with us as soon as possible.

 How A Drunk Driving Lawyer Can Help You